 But if he is willing and able, how can evil exist?"

 Can God create any world he wants?
-Suppose he wants a world populated with people or agents with free will and only good.
+Suppose he wants a world populated with people or agents who have free will and are only good.
 Is it logically impossible to create free-will agents who can do only good?
+No, they are not free.

 There are only four possible worlds that God could have created.